-Detectors in the ionization region operate at a low electric field strength, so gas multiplication does not occur.
+The detectors in the ionization region operate at a low electric field strength, so gas multiplication does not occur.
 The collected load (output signal) is independent of the applied voltage.
-Ion chambers have a good, uniform response to radiation over a wide range of energies and are the preferred medium for measuring high levels of gamma radiation.
+Ion chambers have a good uniform response to radiation over a wide range of energies and are the preferred means for measuring high levels of gamma radiation.
 They are widely used in the nuclear power industry, research laboratories, radiography, radiobiology and environmental monitoring.

 A gas ionization chamber measures charge from the number of ion pairs created within a gas caused by incident radiation.
 Proportional meters are more sensitive than ionization chambers and are suitable for measurements in low-intensity radiation fields.
 Noble gas ionization chambers are simple, resistant to radiation, and are easily constructed in the 4π geometry used for accurate measurements of gamma-ray source activity (Suzuki et al. Absorption within an ionization chamber can be controlled by selection of make-up gas composition and pressure.

 Ionization chambers with transparent X-ray plates made of aluminized plastic or thin metal mesh are used for the detection of fluorescent radiation.
 Regardless of their geometric design, ionization chambers used in diagnostic radiology must be of the ventilated type, that is, their volume of sensitive gas must communicate with the atmosphere.
 Proportional counters work on successive ionization by collision between ions and gas molecules (charge multiplication); in the proportional region, amplification occurs (approximately 103-104 times) for the primary ions to obtain enough energy in the vicinity of the thin central electrode to cause more ionization in the detector.
 Two types of amplifiers are used to make the pulse height proportional to the amount of ionization produced by the particle in the chamber.